mitmproxy/mitmproxy/mitmproxy/docs/scripting/inlinescripts.rst

 Running scripts on saved flows
 ------------------------------

-Sometimes, we want to run a script on :py:class:`~libmproxy.models.Flow` objects that are already complete.
+Sometimes, we want to run a script on :py:class:`~mitmproxy.models.Flow` objects that are already complete.
 This happens when you start a script, and then load a saved set of flows from a file (see the "scripted data transformation" example `here <https://mitmproxy.org/doc/mitmdump.html>`_).
 It also happens when you run a one-shot script on a single flow through the ``|`` (pipe) shortcut